remic-othr/PhaKIR_DIY/docs/PARTICIPANT_WORKFLOW.md

 final results were given after the challenge closed .
 However, you may choose to give partial feedback or validation error messages (for instance, if a submission fails to run, you could inform the team so they know there was an issue).

+**Challenge Conclusion**
-Challenge Conclusion: After evaluation, results are typically announced on the website and via email.
+After evaluation, results are typically announced on the website and via email.
 The WordPress site can display the leaderboard (which you manually input or generate from the evaluation results).
 Accounts can be left active for a period or deactivated after the challenge ends (we turned off access to services when the competition was over) .
 This is